ubisecure/per-user-authentication-matching/README.md

 ```
 The corresponding template properties file in this case would be *ubilogin/custom/templates/default.properties*.

-Finally include the script *per-user-authentication-matching.js* in the `javascript` property in the template properties as shown below.
-Also, since Per User Authentication Matching uses jQuery, the script *jquery.js* needs to be present and located **before** *per-user-authentication-matching.js*.
-The *jquery.js* is provided with SSO so it doesn't need to be defined in the resource index.
+Finally, include the script *per-user-authentication-matching.js* in the `javascript` property in the template properties as shown below.
 ```
-javascript = /resource/script/jquery.js, /resource/script/per-user-authentication-matching.js
+javascript = /resource/script/per-user-authentication-matching.js
 ```

 ## Configuration